incoming-inc/ios-template-app/widget-integration.md

 ### Customisation

-As of version 1.8, the widget supplied with the Incoming PVN SDK includes allows for a limited customisation opportunity, as the Interface Builder file implementing the widget design is included in the archive.
+As of version 1.8, the widget supplied with the Sourse PVN SDK includes allows for a limited customisation opportunity, as the Interface Builder file implementing the widget design is included in the archive.
 The ISDKWidget.storyboard file allows the following UI elements to be safely customised:

 - Background color
 - Label sizes and position, font size and color

 Note that to adapt the display to any video aspect ratio, additional constraints are applied to the view at runtime, in code.
 This may interfere with any change in the constraints you make.

-Please contact your Incoming representative for further customisation opportunities.
+Please contact your Sourse representative for further customisation opportunities.

 __Next step:__ Proceed to the [Notification UI integration](./custom-notification-ui.html)